How to care for and water plants while on vacation. Explore several easy to use methods to keep plants alive without having to hire a plant sitter.

 Set it & Forget it Garden System

-For those of us that like to enjoy growing our own salads or beautiful flowers indoor year-round, there are a few options that are pretty much a ‘set it and forget it’ garden.
+For those of us that enjoy growing our own salads or beautiful flowers indoor year-round, there are a few options that are pretty much a ‘set it and forget it’ type of gardening.
 These require minimal maintenance once you plant the seeds in a special automated gardening container.